Greek stats agency union urges embattled chief to resign

 But the agency’s workers’ union said Georgiou could not stay in charge before his name is cleared by the courts.

-“There is a moral obligation to remove ELSTAT’s chairman until there is a final ruling,” the agency’s labour union said in a statement.
+“There is a moral obligation to remove ELSTAT’s chairman until there is a final ruling,” the agency’s labor union said in a statement.

 The case stems from allegations by an ELSTAT employee who was dismissed that Georgiou inflated the deficit numbers as part of a German-led conspiracy to justify harsh austerity measures to accompany an EU/International Monetary Fund bailout.

-ELSTAT’s labour union, which has clashed before with Georgiou, sided with that view.
+ELSTAT’s labor union, which has clashed before with Georgiou, sided with that view.
 “It is now proven that recourse to the IMF had been decided all along,” it said.

 “It is beyond belief that ELSTAT should be led by a man of our creditors... the national statistics agency is an indivisible part of our country’s national sovereignty.”